dergigi/dergigi.github.io/collections/bitcoin/_posts/2025-10-31-building-boris.md

 One of my default prompts is: "Add debug logs to debug this.
 Prefix the debug logs with something meaningful."
 I have about two dozen of these default prompts (mapped to macros so that I don't have to type them), and they've proven to be incredibly useful for specific things like writing changelogs, making releases, and yes, debugging.

-A picture is worth a thousand words, and if the picture contains a thousand lines of useful debug logs, all the better.
+A picture is worth a thousand words, and if the picture contains a couple lines of useful debug logs, all the better.

 ## Overdoing It